 So you're shipping presents for the holiday season.
 And because it's possible you haven't mailed packages since this time last year or you're a first-timer, it's time for a bit of a refresher on the ol' USPS.

 Never fear, friends.
 Here's a breakdown of all the crucial post office info to keep you from going postal this Christmas.

 If you've got a pretty parcel that needs to arrive before Christmas, these are the USPS recommended shipping deadlines for expected delivery by Dec.
 25 when shipping domestic.
-Find international and military mail details here.
+Find international, military, Alaska and Hawaii mail details here.

 • Ship by Dec.
 16